shubhjagani/skeleprint_ui/README.rst

 A shortcut will be created on your desktop with the filename : SkelePrint_UI.pyc.

-You can set this file to open with Python.
-You can now run this file to run the tool path generator using python.
+If you set this file to open with a Python IDE, you can now just open this file to run the tool path generator GUI.

 Updating SkelePrint UI
 ----------------------